Mailu/Mailu/docs/faq.rst

 Why does Compose complain about the yaml syntax
 ```````````````````````````````````````````````

 In many cases, Docker Compose will complain about the yaml syntax because it is too old.
-It is especially true if you installed Docker Compose as part of your GNU/Linux distirbution package system.
+It is especially true if you installed Docker Compose as part of your GNU/Linux distribution package system.

 Unless your distribution has proper up-to-date packages for Compose, we strongly advise that you install it either: